Applicita/Orleans.Multiservice/README.md

 - A `dotnet new mcs-orleans-multiservice` template to set up a new multiservice, and to add a logical service in an existing multiservice

 - A Roslyn code analyzer to ensure that the pattern is preserved during development.
-It ensures that the [pattern rules](#pattern-rules) are followed while coding, building and in CI
+It is used in the template to ensures that the [pattern rules](#pattern-rules) are followed while coding, building and in CI

-> The code analyzer is expected to be Completed in Dec 2022.
+> The code analyzer is expected to be released in Dec 2022.
 Note that the multiservice pattern can be used without them by following the code structure in the example and the [pattern rules](#pattern-rules)

 ## Template usage
 1) On the command line, ensure that the [mcs-orleans-multiservice template](https://github.com/Applicita/Modern.CSharp.Templates#readme) is installed<br />(note that below is .NET 7 cli syntax; Orleans 7 requires .NET 7):